Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Compiler-Flags "Previous section in reading order")]   [[\>](#Building-on-Windows "Next section in reading order")]       [[\<\<](#Using "Beginning of this chapter or previous chapter")]   [[Up](#Using "Up section")]   [[\>\>](#Building-on-Windows "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- -------------------------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ----------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.3 Using the nc-config Utility to Find Compiler and Linker Flags {.section}
+4.3 Using the nc-config Utility to Find Compiler and Linker Flags
 -----------------------------------------------------------------

 To assist with the setting of compiler and linker flags, the nc-config